DHTMLX/docs-suite/docs/grid/api/grid_expand_method.md

 # expand()

-@short: expands a tree node by id
+@short: expands a row that contains child rows

 :::note
 The method works: